Pablo Jara

-Pablo Octavio Jara Rojas (born 2 April 1994) is a Chilean footballer who plays as a goalkeeper for Richmond Kickers in USL League One.
+Pablo Octavio Jara Rojas (born 2 April 1994) is a Chilean professional footballer who plays as a goalkeeper.

 Club career

 Professional

 After a successful season with Tormenta FC in the PDL, Jara was signed by the team ahead of its inaugural season in USL League One.
-He made his professional debut for the club on 29 March 2019 in a 1-0 home victory over the Greenville Triumph.
+He made his professional debut for the club on 29 March 2019 in a 1–0 home victory over the Greenville Triumph.
 Jara was part of the 2022 Tormenta FC team that won the USL League One Championship.

 On 13 December 2023, Jara signed with the Richmond Kickers.
+He would leave the Kickers at the end of 2025.